District CHOICE Program

-Boundary waivers allow a student residing anywhere within District 150 to apply for attendance to any other school within the District, provided the school hosts his/her grade level.
+Boundary waivers allow a student residing anywhere within Peoria Public Schools boundaries to apply for attendance to any other school within the District, provided the school hosts his/her grade level.
 Applications are granted based on the projected number of seats available in the student's grade level at the requested school.
-High school students are not eligible for boundary waivers.
+High school students (with the exception of those applying and interviewing for a JROTC program) are not eligible for boundary waivers.
 Boundary waiver placement is a privilege and therefore discipline and attendance are taken into consideration for placement and renewal each year.
 District bus transportation is not available for Boundary Waiver placements.
 If boundary waiver students are not able to be at school regularly and on time, they may be required to enroll in the home school based on the family's home address.

 School CHOICE is a program that is no longer available to new students, but allows students who were placed under the program prior to 2016, the opportunity to receive transportation until they reach the highest grade level in the school that they were placed.
 Students opting out of or into one of the following schools, prior to 2016, are the only students provided transportation for their placement: Roosevelt Magnet, Manual 7th/8th grade, Rolling Acres Middle School, Northmoor Primary School and Franklin Primary School.

-To be considered for placement, students must a current District 150 student or be enrolled in Peoria Public Schools for the 2016-2017 school year.
-Anyone may submit a boundary waiver application, however, the student must submit enrollment information prior to May 6, 2016 for the application to be considered.
-Early enrollment packets will be made available at the Kindergarten Transition Fair on April 23rd and at all schools on April 25th.
+To be considered for placement, students must a current Peoria Public Schools student or be enrolled in Peoria Public Schools for the 2017-2018 school year.
+Anyone may submit a boundary waiver application, however, the student must submit enrollment information prior to May 1, 2017 for the application to be considered.
+Early enrollment packets will be made available at the Kindergarten Transition Fair on April 22nd and at all schools on April 24th.

 Frequently Asked Questions...